CRNA vs. Anesthesiologist: What Are the Differences?

 1. Is It Better to Be a CRNA or Anesthesiologist?

-However, if you are willing to invest the time and effort, becoming an anesthesiologist can lead to a higher salary and greater autonomy in patient care.
-Anesthesiologists also have a broader scope of practice beyond anesthesia care, including pain management and critical care medicine.
+Becoming a CRNA may be a better option if you prefer not to become a medical doctor and want a shorter educational path.
+However, becoming an anesthesiologist can lead to a higher salary, greater autonomy, and a broader scope of practice, including pain management and critical care medicine.

 2. What Can an Anesthesiologist Do That a CRNA Can Not?